fmops/stubidity/README.md

 ## Client usage

 To use in your project, set your OpenAI base url to the path where Stubidity is running.
-You are welcome to use a public instance of Stubidity running at `https://fmops.ai/api/v1/stub/openai/v1`.
+You are welcome to use a public instance of Stubidity at [`https://fmops.ai/api/v1/stub/openai/v1`](https://fmops.ai/api/v1/stub/openai/v1).
 For example:

 ```python
 import openai